1l2p/1l2p.github.com/_posts/2015-05-01-Mozilla-Institute-of-Technology.md

 ---
 # A Mozilla Institute of Technology

-*TL;DR - Mozilla should create an Mozilla Developer Institute in order to train the next generation of technology inventors.
-It would be easy to bootstrap with existing resources.*.
+*TL;DR - Why Mozilla should create an Mozilla Developer Institute in order to train the next generation of technology inventors.
+And how Mozilla could do this by building on existing resources.*.

-A few weeks ago, Mark presented [a vision for Mozilla to keep the web open](https://commonspace.wordpress.com/2015/03/31/building-an-academy/) which includes a concept he calls Mozilla Academy or Mozilla University.
+A few weeks ago, Mark presented a vision for Mozilla to keep the web open, which includes a concept he calls [Mozilla Academy](https://commonspace.wordpress.com/2015/03/31/building-an-academy/).
 And he asked “What does a Mozilla Academy look like?”

 Here is one piece of the answer:

 Within the broader Academy framework, Mozilla could launch a Mozilla Developer Institute that focuses on high-end training for the developers and engineers who will build the open technology infrastructure of the future.

 Such an institute would serve an important need.
-And it’s an idea that Mozilla would be well positioned to pursue.
-And it’s something the MIT Media Lab might be able to help with.
+It’s an idea that Mozilla would be well positioned to pursue.
+And it’s something the MIT Media Lab (where I work) might be able to help with.

 **Mozilla Institute of Technology**